winzurk/torchtraps/README.rst

         :alt: Documentation Status

-Torch Traps is python package for lighting :zap: fast wildlife camera trap image annotation based on Deep Learning (in PyTorch). :fire:
+Torch Traps is python package for lighting :zap: fast wildlife camera trap image annotation based on PyTorch. :fire:

+Over the past several decades, biologists all over the world have widely adopted camera traps as a standard tool for monitoring biodiversity, resulting in backlogs often on the order of millions of images waiting to be manually reviewed by humans to assess wildlife population densities.
+The application of modern computer vision and deep learning methods to accelerate the processing of wildlife camera trap data has the potential to alleviate existing bottlenecks for large scale biodiversity monitoring, thus dramatically increasing the speed at which researchers can obtain data-driven insights about ecosystems, and ultimately leading to more efficient resource allocation and better informed policy making by NGOs and government agencies.

+Torch Traps aims to provide a simple tool (as little as 1 line of code) to bring state-of-the-art computer vision models into the hands of biologists to accelerate the speed at which they can review camera trap imagery.

 * MIT license